hemachaitanya/dockernotes/docker.md

 Entrypont: its used as a arg (it will never change)

-args: arguments nothi
+args: arguments nothing but variable

-Cmd : we give any image name it change the CMD its cannot effect the entrypoint
+CMD : we give any image name it change the CMD its cannot effect the entrypoint

 Start: to create the container